When you get hacked, figuring out who to call for help can be a puzzle

 This dynamic underscores why these kinds of hacks -- and yes, the porn scam really happened -- are starting to proliferate.
 There's no clear answer on who to call.
 And from law enforcement's perspective, many of these crimes are too small to be worth prosecuting.
 It's no surprise that cyberattacks have run rampant across the web, as thieves online find ways to steal credit card information from millions of people without leaving their homes.

-"If the people doing it keep the dollar amounts small enough that no individual police department is going to be motivated enough to prosecute, you can collect a lot of money from a lot of people all around the world," said Adam Bookbinder, the former chief of the US Attorney's cybercrime unit.
+"If the people doing it keep the dollar amounts small enough that no individual police department is going to be motivated enough to prosecute, you can collect a lot of money from a lot of people all around the world," said Adam Bookbinder, the former chief of the US Attorney's cybercrime unit in the district of Massachusetts.

 Sometimes these crimes don't even involve a hack.
 An email scheme in which scammers spammed inboxes threatening to blackmail victims, without any evidence, netted $28,000 over two months, researchers from cybersecurity company Digital Shadows found.